KrownWealth/myusercard/README.md

-# Getting Started with Create React App

-This project is a user profile card and was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# Overview

+This project is my first React project.
+I make use of state to switch between dark and light background changer.

+## Tech Stack
+1. React.js

 # Interface of the User Card
 ![React](https://github.com/KrownWealth/myusercard/assets/100444940/774dc27a-dfa7-4c66-a3ac-d9408a69f22a)

+# Getting Started with this project

+This project is a user profile card and was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 ## Available Scripts

 In the project directory, you can run: